Daferia/walk-haven-scroll/README.md

 ## Unfixed Bugs

-+ Issue with form overflow on extremely small displays at <150px.
-Also some of th pading in the different screens sizes have difficult to get working 100% the way i wanted.
++ Issue with form overflow on extremely small displays at <250px.
+Also some of the margins in the different screens sizes have been difficult to get working 100% the way I wanted.
 Unless pointed out it should not affect the overall UX.

 # Deployment